 Redis cache: with this caching method, the cache is stored in the memory of the server instead of on the hard disk of the server.
 The memory is faster than the hard disk and therefore loading is also faster.

 Website in different countries?
 Use a CDN

 CDN stands for Content Delivery Network.
 A CDN is a large network of several proxy servers distributed over different locations.
 With a Content Delivery Network, it is possible to cache static files from the website.
 This concerns, for example, images, texts, and other documents.
 When a website uses a CDN and a visitor comes to the website, the static content is loaded from the nearest proxy server.
 This is especially useful if you have a website in different countries.

 For example, the moment the server is located in America, someone from India wants to visit the website.
 The network allows the static content to be loaded from a proxy server from India instead of the server from the America and this makes the website page load faster.

 5 tips for improving the speed of your Magento Website

 The above tips should already ensure a faster Magento website, but we have also listed five other tips below.

 Magento 2 you can choose between three different modes.
 The default mode is on by default.
 In addition, you can also choose developer mode and production mode.
 Developer mode is only used during the development of the Magento website.
 Production mode must be activated when the website is put into use.
 Production mode is the fastest mode of Magento.

 Latest Magento version

 It is recommended to always use the latest version of Magento.
-Magento updates usually contain bug fixes and performance improvements.
+Magento updates service usually contains bug fixes and performance improvements.
 Before you do this, however, it is important to check that all extensions can also work in the new version.
-You will probably have to update the extensions before you can update to the latest version of Magento.
+You will probably have to update the extensions before you can update to Magento.